 If the strike price for both calls and puts is the same as the current value of the underlying asset, the option is in the money

-With cryptocurrency options, your risk is constrained but your upside is limitless.
+With Cryptocurrency Trading Platform In India options, your risk is constrained but your upside is limitless.
 For instance, suppose the call option in our case expired at $30,000.

 Upon expiration, the cost of BTC is $30,000.
 If we choose to execute the option, we will receive $5,000 ($30,000 – $25,000).
 With the premium subtracted, we generate a $4,250 net profit.